Shield01/CineRank/README.md

 ## Quick Demo

-To quickly test the application, visit the Postman documentation using the provided link.
+To quickly test the application, visit the [Postman documentation](https://documenter.getpostman.com/view/16279504/2s93kz5jpT).
 You can use the following test credentials to log in and test the endpoints:

 - `email: test_user@test.com`

 - `password: test_password@test.com`

+You're adviced to create a personal account, for prolonged test durations.

 ## Local Setup